3.2. FEM: Finite Element Method¶

 The surrogate model file (.json) and Simulation template folder (templatedir_SIM) can be generated from the quoFEM.
 See Gaussian Process (GP) Surrogate Modeling.

 Additionally, GP output can be set as either the median prediction or a random sample generated from the normal distribution (or lognormal distribution if the user used log-transform when training) with the predictive median and variance.
-NOTE: the random generator does not account for the Gaussian process correlation, and each realization of QoI given RVs is independent of each other.
-Only users familiar with GP modeling and who understand the limitation are recommended to use the random sample option.
+NOTE: that the random generator does not account for the Gaussian process correlation, and each realization of QoI given RVs is independent of each other.
+Only users familiar with GP modeling and who understand the limitations are recommended to use the random sample option.

-If the user wants to inspect the simulation status or check error/warning messages related to the surrogate model, they can refer to the messages written at: {Local Jobs Directory}/tmp.SimCenter/surrogateLog.err.
-(Note: {Local Jobs Directory} is specified from the file-preference in the menu bar.)
+If the user wants to inspect the simulation status or check error/warning messages related to the surrogate model, they can refer to the messages written at: {Local Jobs Directory}/tmp.SimCenter/surrogateLog.err

 Note

 3.2.6.
-Multi Model
+Multi Model¶

 By selecting this option, users can define multiple numerical simulation models for use in their UQ analysis.
 The Add and Remove buttons allow users to control the number of models they want to use in the analysis.